Momen-Sanad/ADAS/ADASdocs/Phase 1.md

 - **Photo-Resistor** (for light detection)

-- **LCD 16x2** (for status display)
+- **LCD 16x2** (for headlight status display)

 #### Tasks:

 1. **Read Ambient Light Using Photo-Resistor (ADC)**:

-    - Use the **ADC** driver to read the value from the photo-resistor.
+    - Use the **ADC** driver to read the value from the **photo-resistor**.

-    - Based on the light level, decide whether to turn the headlights on or off.
+    - Based on the ambient light value, decide whether to turn the headlights ON or OFF.

-2. **Turn Headlights On/Off**:
+2. **Control Headlights**:

-    - If the light level is below a certain threshold, turn on the headlights.
+    - If the light level is low (e.g., in the dark), turn on the headlights.

-    - If the light level is above the threshold, turn off the headlights.
+    - If the light level is high (e.g., daylight), turn off the headlights.

-    - You can simulate the headlight control using a **GPIO pin** or an **optocoupler** to control a relay.
+    - You can control the headlights using a **GPIO pin** or an **optocoupler** to switch the relay.

 3. **Display Headlight Status on LCD**:

-    - Update the LCD display with the current status of the headlights (ON or OFF).
+    - Show the **headlight status** (ON/OFF) on the LCD to provide feedback.

 ---

-### **4. Implementing a Watchdog Timer (Safety Feature)**
+### **4. Watchdog Timer (Safety Feature)**

 #### Components Involved:

-- **Watchdog Timer Driver**
+- **Watchdog Timer** (to ensure system reliability)

 #### Tasks:

 1. **Enable Watchdog Timer**:

-    - Use the **Watchdog Timer Driver** to ensure that the system is reset if the software gets stuck or fails to respond.
+    - Use the **Watchdog Timer Driver** to ensure that the system is reset if the main control loop gets stuck or fails to respond.

-2. **Periodic Reset**:
+2. **Periodically Reset the Watchdog**:

-    - Ensure the main loop or critical tasks regularly "pet" the watchdog by resetting it within the specified timeout.
+    - Ensure that the main loop or critical tasks periodically reset the watchdog timer by "petting" it.

-    - If the system does not reset the watchdog within the timeout, it will cause a system reset, ensuring the system remains reliable.
+    - If the system doesn't reset the watchdog, the system will automatically reset, ensuring reliability.

 ---

 ### **Next Steps:**

-1. **Setup the development environment**:

-    - Make sure the required drivers and libraries are correctly linked and initialized in your project.

-2. **Initialize Hardware**:

-    - Initialize the ADC, PWM, UART, GPIO, and other drivers you’ll need.

-3. **Write Main Program Logic**:
+1. **Initialize Bluetooth Communication (HC-05)**:

+    - Set up **USART** communication between the ATMEGA32A and HC-05 Bluetooth module.

+    - Establish a communication protocol (e.g., sending PWM duty cycle values) from the wireless controller to the ATMEGA32A.

+2. **Motor Control via PWM**:

+    - Implement the logic to receive PWM signals from the HC-05 and use them to control the **H-Bridge**.

+3. **Collision Avoidance**:

-    - Implement the vehicle control loop (accelerator/brake, ultrasonic sensor for collision, and headlight control).
+    - Implement the ultrasonic sensor logic to calculate TTC and apply emergency braking if necessary.

-    - Write tasks for the **RTOS** or use interrupts for real-time responsiveness.

-4. **Test Each Feature Incrementally**:

-    - Start with testing the motor control, then add the braking functionality, followed by the collision avoidance logic.
+4. **Headlight Control**:

+    - Set up the light detection system and control the headlights based on ambient light levels.

+5. **Testing**:

+    - Test each feature individually (Bluetooth control, motor control, ultrasonic sensor, and light control).

-    - Test the headlight control and display functionality on the LCD as the final step.
+    - Integrate the features and test the entire system to ensure it works as expected.

-5. **Final Integration and Testing**:

-    - Once all features are working, integrate them into the main loop, ensuring smooth interaction between acceleration, braking, collision avoidance, and headlight control.
+---